Bob-Harper/Halimedes/README.md

 - **Emotion-aware sound system:** Reacts with custom SFX based on emotion or intent
 - **LLM-powered dialogue:** Modular responses with embedded `<action>`, `<sound effect>`, `<gaze>`, and `<face>` tags
 - **Smooth animation:** Blinks, saccades, and expressions driven by a unified `EyeAnimator` engine
-- **Upcoming:** Memory embedding + recall, weather & news display, servo-driven scanning for lost faces, and LED-based flashlight system because lasers are a lawsuit waiting to happen
+- **Upcoming:** Memory embedding + recall, weather & news display, servo-driven scanning for lost faces, and LED-based flashlight system because a laser is awesome and fun but also a lawsuit waiting to happen.

 ## Setup